-Visit Quito: A Conversation with Summer Davis
+Visit Quito: In Conversation with Summer Davis

 This month we’re interviewing women from all over the world and asking them about their experiences traveling to Ecuador.
-We had the privilege of speaking with Summer Davis about why she decided to visit Quito and about her experience traveling through Ecuador.
+We had the pleasure of speaking with Summer Davis about why she decided to visit Quito and about her experience traveling through Ecuador.
 Here’s a glimpse into our conversation.

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to your most recent destination?

 I currently live in Hollywood where I run a local responsible tour company and organize international boutique tours.
 Ecuador was my first love—I began my relationship with her in college when I studied abroad in Quito for what was meant to be a semester and quickly turned into a year.
 I never wanted to leave.
 I cried when I did and promised I would return to her again after graduating.

 I couldn’t wait that long and took a friend to see her over Spring Break.
 A year and a half later, I was nestled in her arms again, living with a friend and looking for a job.
 Our adventure lasted a year and a half as I floated between jobs—teaching English, private tutoring, working in a travel agency and exporting handicrafts.
 Once again I had to leave in search of “serious” work.
 I searched and searched for a job that would employ me in Ecuador, but settled on something I thought would lead me back there eventually.

 Six years passed before I could visit again, having organized a private group tour to return to my beloved.
 I couldn’t let that length of time keep us apart.
 With each passing year she seemed less and less real to me—more of a dream I’d woken up from long ago.
 With a baby now, I yearned to see my friends and “families” again, so I booked a ticket last September for a two-week visit.
 The goal was a bit different than usual, but I still made time for some escapades with friends and my little one.